buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 _Put simply: This approach, **building from the object up**, allows us to establish an information architecture at every level of the design process: Components → Patterns → Pages → Flows._

-_If we consider the information architecture of the patterns we build, when we put them together to form pages, managing the overall information architecture at the page level falls, more or less, into place, i.e. **we consider the information architecture of our content at multiple levels** as we design it. */_
+_If we consider the information architecture of the patterns we build, when we put them together to form pages the overall information architecture at that level falls, more or less, into place, i.e. **we consider the information architecture of our content at multiple levels** as we design it. */_

 ### Case Study: Dribbble